Disparate de Bestia (Animal Folly); plate from the "Disparates" (Follies) series, published in "L'Art", 1877

 Medium or Technique

-Etching, burnished aquatint, and fine scratches; posthumous trial proof
+Etching, burnished aquatint, and fine scratches, on Japan tissue; posthumous trial proof

 Black ink, very light plate tone, before bevel.

 Posthumous trial proof before letters on japan tissue, printed by Francois Liénard, for “L’Art”, 1877 (H. II).
 With additional fine tonal scratches; with scratch on elephant through back to the ear.